jeremyaemmett/jeremyaemmett.github.io/involute_gear.md

 3. The spur gear's edge is traced with a Canny edge detection algorithm.

-4. Image-pixel coordinates are converted back to physical coordinates to allow the edge points to be plotted at the correct scale.
+4. Image-pixel coordinates are converted back to physical coordinates, to allow the edge points to be plotted at the correct scale.